miniBill/witch-awakening/DLCs/Core/Quests.md

 + Tasks range from simple group games, to dangerous trials.
 + You can encounter any manner of occult, thriller, or horror trope.
 + While here, you & all clones have the Dysfunction complication.
 +/- If you survive, you subjectively experienced 100 years, however when you return, only 1 week has passed.

+### Sidebar
 The 100 years counts for Power progression.

-RIP AND TEAR
+## Quest: Rip And Tear
-Epic (ORC)
+- Slot: Epic
+- Faction: ORC

-Threat 9
+- Threat: 9
-Conflict 3
+- Conflict: 3
-Reward 9
+- Reward: 9

 One of Alphazon's facilities on Mars has experienced an Outsider incursion as an artifact went haywire opening Far Rifts.
 The facility should be subject to nuclear bombardment, but the daughter of an Alphazon executive is on site, along with a number of ordinary employees and a few non-Outsider artifacts that would survive the blasts and can't be left unaccounted for.
 So the ORC has been requisitioned to cooperate in a joint mission with Alphazon operators guiding a squad of power armored (xORC-09 Powered Armor and Tesla Arms free for this quest) witches and elite soldiers.
 Save who you can for quarantine, and secure the artifacts.